csci104/site/labs/lab10/index.md

 <div style="text-align:center"><img src="./assets/chaining.png" alt="bst" width="400" height="250" /> </div>

 Other implementations may use another type of list or even a balanced tree.

 Because chaining allows for buckets, it is probable for `n` objects to all be placed within the same bucket.
 The worst case runtime is O(n).
 Chaining may even prevent our goal of O(1) on average.
 However, a scenario like this should not occur if the hash function is good and the size of the hash table is big enough.

 ### 4 - OrderedMap vs. UnorderedMap

 So let's see a real life example of a hash table.
-In your homework, you have been using an ordered map.
+In the AVL tree homework, you use an ordered map.
 What is an unordered map and how is it different?

 #### 4.1 - OrderedMap